hideyukiinada/examples/tensorflow/graph2.md

 Logical operations that are happening on this line are:

 1) Create a constant node
-2) Read the value of the lion variable node
+2) Get the value of the lion variable node
 3) Add these two nodes
 4) Assign the sum to the lion variable node